 What are Modified Comparative Negligence Laws?

 Georgia’s modified comparative laws state that an injury victim who is partly at fault for their accident will have their compensation reduced by their percentage of fault.
 If you are found to be more than 50% at fault for your injuries, the court will bar you from any financial recovery.
-A personal injury lawyer will be able to navigate this key aspect of Georgia’s civil laws.
+An Atlanta personal injury lawyer will be able to navigate this key aspect of Georgia’s civil laws.